Wall-crossing for zero-dimensional sheaves and Hilbert schemes of points on Calabi-Yau 4-folds: Acknowledgments

 \section{Acknowledgments}

 We would like to thank Dominic Joyce for supervising this project and giving multiple helpful ideas.
-We are grateful to Martijn Kool for recommending to study K-theoretic invariants and to Yalong Cao for sharing with us the draft of his recent work with Feng Qu.
-We would also like to express our thanks to Noah Arbesfeld, Drew Johnson, Sergej Monavari, Woonam Lim, Jeongseok Oh, Dragos Oprea, Rahul Pandharipande and Richard Thomas.
+We are grateful to Martijn Kool for recommending to study K-theoretic invariants.
+We would also like to express our thanks to Noah Arbesfeld, Yalong Cao, Sergej Monavari, Jeongseok Oh, and Rahul Pandharipande.

 The author was supported by a Clarendon Fund Scholarship at the University of Oxford.